 In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): BEAR SANCTUARY Domazhyr.
 The first construction phase, covering 7.7 hectares, was completed in autumn 2017.
-BEAR SANCTUARY Domazhyr will be extended in coming years to include further enclosures.
-The long-term plan is to create space for up to 30 bears now kept in conditions not appropriate for these animals.
-Currently, Domazhyr houses 15 bears.
+Since then, BEAR SANCTUARY Domazhyr has been expanded to 15 ha and currently provides a species appropriated accommodation for over 20 bears.
+A further extension is planned for 2021.
+After all construction work is done, the sanctuary will have space for up to 30 bears.

 Bear-baiting banned since 2015

 BEAR SANCTUARY Domazhyr provides a species-appropriate home and lifelong care to Ukrainian brown bears that were abused as baiting bears, kept in small cages next to restaurants to attract customers, or held illegally in other inadequate conditions.
 The first bear, Potap, was rescued and transferred to the sanctuary in July 2017.
 Prior to his rescue, Potap was kept in a tiny cage near a restaurant and used to attract visitors.
 When the owner of the restaurant gave up his business, Potap was left behind and fed provisionally by local activists.
 Now, he receives the care he deserves from FOUR PAWS experts.